 If you feel the shedding is not slowing down, chances are good that there are other health issues at play.
 Pregnancy can change your level of ferritin (a blood cell protein that helps your body store iron) and can put your thyroid out of whack, This can interfere with the hair's natural growing phase, so make sure to tell your doctor that you’ve noticed a lot of hair loss, and ask to have blood tests done to check both.

-If you’ve ascertained that your blood work is normal, consider talking to a dermatologist or certified trichologist.
+If your blood work is normal, consider talking to a dermatologist or certified trichologist.
 Treatment options can include medication, therapies to reduce inflammation around hair follicles and at-home lasers that stimulate new hair growth.
 They can also minimize hair shedding.

 No. That said, some women may find that genetic hair loss issues (like female pattern baldness, in which hair thins on the top and front of the scalp) can be triggered by pregnancy.
 This is the type of hair loss that might become more pronounced with each pregnancy, says David Salinger, director of the International Association of Trichologists.